dealii/code-gallery/parallel_in_time/Readme.md

 The method of manufactured solutions is used to test the correctness of the implementation.
 In the method of manufactured solutions, we create a solution $u_h$ to the heat equation, then compute the boundary conditions, initial conditions, and forcing functions required to generate that solution.
-This method is explained further in the step-7 tutorial of deal.ii.
+This method is explained further in the step-7 tutorial of deal.II.
 The created solution used is,
 @f{align}
   u_h = \exp\left( -4\pi^2t \right) \cos(2 \pi x) \cos(2 \pi y), \qquad \forall \boldsymbol{x} \in \Omega \cup \partial\Omega